How Does a 401(k) Loan Work?

 It’s almost considered to be a short-term default because you’ll pay taxes on it and the 10% early withdrawal penalty on the amount owed.

 When you take out a 401(k) loan, you don’t have to pay any type of application fee or origination fee, so it seems like a low-cost option.
-But again, you have to take into account the money you’re losing by not having as much invested in your account.
+But again, you have to consider the money you’re losing by not having as much invested in your account.

 A great way to analyze the numbers is to use a retirement calculator.
 You can figure out how much you’d have to sacrifice to get your loan funds right away, and then decide whether it’s worthwhile.